galaxyproject/galaxy-hub/content/news/2024-08-14-GalaxyInResearch/index.md

 ## **Significance of Study**

-This study advances our understanding of the epigenetic changes associated with aging across different human tissues.
-By identifying tissue-specific and shared DNAm patterns, the findings could guide the development of biomarkers for aging and contribute to a deeper understanding of the aging process's molecular mechanisms.
+This study provides important insights into how aging impacts DNA methylation across various human tissues, uncovering tissue-specific and shared epigenetic patterns.
+The research advances our understanding of the molecular mechanisms driving aging by identifying over 250,000 age-associated CpG sites and age-related expression quantitative trait methylation (age-eQTMs) across multiple tissues.
+These findings could lead to the development of new biomarkers for aging, with potential applications in early disease detection and personalized medicine.
+Galaxy’s role in facilitating this analysis highlights the importance of accessible bioinformatics tools in advancing genomic research.

 ## **Acknowledgments**